krother/machine_learning/knn/README.rst

 k-Nearest-Neighbors
 ===================

-**k-NN is a straightforward prediction method that has no parameters.
+**k-NN is a straightforward prediction method that has no model parameters.
 Predictions are made directly from the data.
 Because k-NN is different from most other models, it is useful to include as a baseline model.**